Only five ingredients needed to make these Homemade Coconut Peppermint Patties | Gluten Free + Paleo + Vegan

 Instructions

 - Add the coconut, maple syrup, coconut oil and peppermint extract to a high powdered blender and blend on high.
 Break up the coconut into smaller pieces and blend until the mixture sticks together when clumped.
-Stop and scrap down the sides of the blender as needed.
+Stop and scrape down the sides of the blender as needed.

 - Transfer the coconut mixture to a small bowl.
 Scoop out a packed, level tablespoon of the coconut mixture.
 The more you pack the coconut the better they'll stick together.
 You should end up with eight tablespoons of coconut.
 Shape the coconut into little round discs and gently place on a plate.
 Place the coconut balls in the fridge for about 10 minutes to let the coconut oil harden.